2023 Solar Incentives Guide for Claremont, CA - Tax Credits & Rebates

 In addition to federal solar incentives, there are often also state ones.
 Rebates, tax credits and more can be offered at a more local level.
 Some incentives are ongoing, while others are offered for only a limited time.
 Your local incentives might come from the California government, or from your specific county or municipality.

 Next Steps for Installing Solar in Claremont

-Solar energy use nationwide has significantly increased in the past 15 years, in part thanks to the increase in availability of solar incentives.
-You may get these incentives from the California government, the federal government or your local utility company.
-Talking to your local Claremont solar panel installation expert is the right first step towards getting all the incentives you qualify for when you switch to solar energy.
+The nationwide use of solar energy has gone up significantly in the last 15 years, in part due to the proliferation of solar incentives.
+You might receive these incentives from the federal government, the California government or your local utility company.
+Speaking with your local Claremont solar panel installation company is a great first step towards making sure you get all the incentives you qualify for when you switch to solar energy.